-When ankylosing spondylitis — a type of arthritis that affects the spine — is causing your back to feel painful and stiff, exercise might seem impossible.
-But exercise plays an important part in preserving your range of motion and managing your symptoms — even when your medications are already working well.
+When ankylosing spondylitis — a type of arthritis that affects the spine — is causing back pain and stiffness, exercise might seem impossible.
+But exercise plays an important part in keeping your range of motion and managing your symptoms — even when your medicines are already working well.
 Exercise helps strengthen your muscles, increase your flexibility, improve your posture and, eventually, lessen your pain.

-The key to achieving the benefits of exercise is to do ankylosing spondylitis-specific exercises that are approved and supervised by your doctor or physical therapist.
-Following a few tips may help, too.
+The key to achieving the benefits of exercise is to do specific exercises for ankylosing spondylitis that are approved and supervised by your health care provider or physical therapist.
+Following a few tips may help too.

 Types of exercise

-Exercising on your own can be good for you, but when you have ankylosing spondylitis, research shows that working with a physical therapist or guided exercise program is most beneficial.
-To get the most out of your exercises, and to ensure you're doing them correctly and safely, start by talking to your doctor or a physical therapist.
-Ask them to help you design an exercise program appropriate for your specific situation.
+Exercising on your own can be good for you, but when you have ankylosing spondylitis, research shows that working with a physical therapist or following a guided exercise program is most helpful.
+To get the most out of your exercises, and to ensure you're doing them correctly and safely, start by talking to your health care provider or a physical therapist.
+Ask the provider or therapist to help you design an exercise program appropriate for your specific situation.

-Examples of exercises your doctor might suggest include:
+Examples of exercises your health care team might suggest include:

-- Water exercises (hydrotherapy) to help keep your back, neck, shoulders and hips flexible
+- Water exercises, known as hydrotherapy, to help keep your back, neck, shoulders and hips flexible.

 According to the Spondylitis Association of America, one example of a posture exercise involves lying face down on a firm surface, if you're able to.
-If you can't lie flat, you may need to support your chest with a pillow and your forehead with a towel.
+To help you lie flat, use a pillow to support your chest and a towel to support your forehead.
 Start slowly, warming up your muscles beforehand with a hot shower and holding the position for just a minute or two.
 You may gradually work your way up to holding this position for 20 minutes.

 Tips for success